Are you committed to having more women in top leadership positions, but don’t have a strategy to get there?

 With Hollywood Studio senior management overwhelmingly male (83%), and women losing traction behind the scenes as writers, directors, executive producers, showrunners and creators, I offer one and two-day trainings that directly address the root issues that have stalled women at less than 20 percent of top leadership positions as content creators and high-level decision-makers.

-As Erik Feig, Co-President of Lionsgate said last year in a meeting about moving the needle for women in Hollywood, “As someone who has professionally and creatively greatly benefited from women as protagonists, directors, producers, writers, fellow executives and audiences, gender parity has always seemed like the most win-win goal for anyone in the entertainment industry so getting behind this objective [solving gender parity] was a very easy decision for me.”
+As Erik Feig, Co-President of Lionsgate said not long ago in a meeting about moving the needle for women in Hollywood, “As someone who has professionally and creatively greatly benefited from women as protagonists, directors, producers, writers, fellow executives and audiences, gender parity has always seemed like the most win-win goal for anyone in the entertainment industry so getting behind this objective [solving gender parity] was a very easy decision for me.”

 So many studies, from Catalyst, to McKinsey & Company., to Credit Suisse, have shown that companies with more women leaders at the highest levels make more money and outperform their competitors with fewer women leaders.